rstudio-education/deep-teaching/course-planning/outline.md

 3. The Cognitive Craft <em>(9:55 - 10:40, 45min)</em> - **Garrett**

-      - \<./keynote/40-cognitive-craft.key\>
+      - `./keynote/40-cognitive-craft.key`
-      - Revisit cognitive architecture diagram and graph model of memory
+      - Introduce cognitive architecture diagram
-      - Introduce 7 +/- 2
+      - Introduce 7±2
       - Lesson “scenes” should fit into working memory
           - Use exercises/discussion/elaborative examples to keep new material there long enough to be transcribed